 The TOE is an integrated circuits (IC) providing a platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [7], chapter 2.1.
+A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target Lite [8], chapter 2.1.
+The TOE is manufactured by Infineon Technologies in a 90 nm CMOS technology.
+The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
+The TOE is the platform for the Smartcard Embedded Software.
+The Smartcard Embedded Software itself is not part of the TOE.